How does ISAEC benefit low back pain (LBP) patients and their primary care provider?

 A PCP can obtain referral privileges by completing the ISAEC Registration and Onboarding Module which includes an overview of the ISAEC Program, training in LBP assessment and management as well as an evaluation of the PCP’s understanding of the program (~20 minutes).

 ISAEC services are intended for patients who are over 18 years of age with persistent Low Back Pain (LBP) and/or related symptoms (e.g.: sciatica, neurogenic claudication) 6 weeks to 12 months post-onset or recurrent episodic unmanageable LBP and/or related symptoms of less than 12 months post-recurrence.

-Your doctor or nurse practitioner will be provided with your assessment results, your self-management plan and next steps, including any required follow-up appointments.
-For some patients, the ISAEC clinician may contact your doctor or nurse practitioner directly to discuss the assessment.
+The patient’s referring PCP will be provided with a consult note post-assessment outlining the patient’s diagnosis, self-management plan and next steps, including any recommended follow-ups.
+For complex patients, an ISAEC clinician may contact the patient’s PCP directly to discuss the consult.